bustammi/Analytical-Programming/README.md

 <img width="650" alt="image" src="https://user-images.githubusercontent.com/67813147/172076920-561383c9-160c-424b-b62d-b29689b7c05b.png">

 ##### Findings:
-* 53% of individuals in US who earns more than $50K (i.e., >$50K) are hired privately (regardless of their gender).
+* 53% of individuals in the US who earns more than $50K (i.e., >$50K) are hired privately (regardless of their gender).

-* 70% of individuals who earns less than $50K (<=$50K) are hired privately (regardless of their gender).
+* 70% of individuals who earn less than $50K (<=$50K) are hired privately (regardless of their gender).

-* There is higher percentage of individuals in private companies who earns less than ($<50K) because private companies might be  "start-up companies".
-Hence, the data reflects the "faithfulness" attribute, where most start-up companies pay less to their employees due to lack of funding or investors.
+* There is a higher percentage of individuals in private companies who earns less than ($<50K) because private companies might be  "start-up companies."
+Most start-up companies pay less to their employees due to a lack of funding or investors.
+Hence, the data reflects the "faithfulness" attribute.

 _____________________________________